 • Any candidate registered as a sex offender or charged with sexual molestation (without acquittal) is not eligible for consideration.

-• Anyone wishing to appeal the decision of the LGBT Veteran’s Wall of Honor Advisory Council may do so in writing to The San Diego LGBT Center’s Director of Operations and Quality Management.
+• Anyone wishing to appeal the decision of the LGBT Veteran’s Wall of Honor Advisory Council may do so in writing to The San Diego LGBT Community Center’s CHief Operating Officer.

 To submit a nomination: